visual-domain-randomization/paper/README.md

 # Domain Randomization
-Code associated with our paper "Robust Domain Randomization for Reinforcement Learning"
+Code associated with our paper "Robust Visual Domain Randomization for Reinforcement Learning"

 # Requirements